prettydiff/share-file-systems/readme.md

 This application is also not yet licensed.

-## Build and run the application
+## Build and execute
+### First build
 1. Install [Node.js](https://nodejs.org)
-1. Clone the application from Github.
+1. Clone the application from Github. `git clone https://github.com/prettydiff/shared-spaces.git`
+1. Move into directory. `cd shared-spaces`
 1. Install TypeScript: `npm install -g typescript`
+1. Instead the TypeScript node types. `npm install`
+1. Compile to JavaScript. `tsc --pretty`
 1. Execute the application: `npm restart`
    * The restart command first builds the application and then enables services.
 1. Open your favorite modern browser to http://localhost
    * You may need to make an exception in your local firewall for port 80, or which ever port the user specifies.

+### Later builds
+1. `npm restart` command contains the build and starts services so this is all you need even if you make code changes.
+1. If this browser isn't already open then open to http://localhost

 ## A quick use guide
 1. The first time you open the application it will ask you to create a user name.